 - Pulpo a la Feira – The seafood in northwest Spain is immense!
 You’ll find the finest prawns and scallops.
 But the Galician dish of Octopus with spicy paprika has to be one of our favourites.
 Traditionally this comes served on a wooden plate.

 - Tarta de Santiago – This almond pie literally named ‘Cake of St. James’ was traditionally baked as a reward for pilgrims completing their journey, but more modernly simply a regional speciality.

 Cider or sidra is big in Northern Spain, especially in Asturias, the region’s biggest producer.
 From pressing to fermentation to bottling, it takes around five months.
 The process is completely natural and the drink is not carbonated.

-It’s due to the lack of bubbles that’s led to the best bit about northern Spain’s famous, refreshing Sidra – the pouring.
+The lack of bubbles is what led to the best bit about northern Spain’s famous, refreshing Sidra – the pouring.
 In Chigres or cider bars, trained Escanciadors will expertly lift each bottle of cider above their head and pour the contents into the glass, two feet below.
-It’s a strange and wonderful sight to behold but it’s more than a great photo opportunity, the height at which the drink is poured “breaks” the cider in the glass and injects some air to create bubbles.
-We’ve been told, it’s best to drink immediately after pouring and we’ve never been ones to ignore the local advice!
+It’s a strange and wonderful sight to behold but it’s more than a great photo opportunity; the height at which the drink is poured “breaks” the cider in the glass and injects some air to create bubbles.
+We’ve been told it’s best to drink immediately after pouring and we’ve never been ones to ignore the local advice!

 If you’re more of a wine lover, Godello (pronounced Go-dey-yo) and Albariño are both delicious, fruity white wines produced in the Galicia region.
 They pair wonderfully with a plate of fresh fish too.